Beam-Impact/beam-salesforce-cartridge/page-designer-components.md

 ### Notes

-Mobile phone, tablet and desktop mode all show 1 row by 1 column.
+Mobile phone, tablet, and desktop mode all show one row by one column.

 [Return to top](#Page-Designer-Components-for-Storefront-Reference-Architecture)